bigandy/bigandy.github.io/_posts/2013-03-18-running-at-lunch.md

 layout: default
 published: true
 title: Running at Lunch!
-Summary: First run of the month.
+summary: First run of the month.
 5.55 miles in 44:28
 ---

 This is the first time I’ve been running in March and it’s also the longest lunchtime run that I’ve done.
 5.55 miles in 44:28.